kevinaud/dynamic-forms-docs/Welcome file.md

 > call at 540-905-9197

 ## Back End
  - The main domain model is DynamicFormTemplate.
-Each type of assessment is associated with one
+	 - Each type of assessment is associated with one DynamicFormTemplate per organization.
+For example, Tarrant County has a DynamicFormTemplate for the Custody Level Assessment and Dallas county has a

 ## Front End